-Rainfall is a very important part of the groundwater balance because it is a source of replenishment or recharge to aquifers by infiltration through the soil, or by percolation from streamflow in drainage lines.
+RAINFALL Rainfall is a very important part of the groundwater balance because it is a source of replenishment or recharge to aquifers by infiltration through the soil, or by percolation from streamflow in drainage lines.
 The climate of the McLaren Vale region is characterised by hot, dry summers and cool to cold, wet winters.
-Rainfall data is presented for two Bureau of Meteorology stations, Willunga (station 23753) where the long term annual average rainfall is 648 mm, and Mt Bold Reservoir (station 23753) with a higher annual average of 766 mm (Figs. 6 & 7).
-The cumulative deviation from mean monthly rainfall identifies periods where rainfall trends are above or below average.
+Rainfall data are presented for two Bureau of Meteorology stations, Willunga (station 23753) where the long term annual average rainfall is 641 mm, and Mt Bold Reservoir (station 23734) with a higher annual average of 717 mm (Figs. 6 & 7).
+The cumulative deviation from mean annual rainfall identifies periods where rainfall trends are above or below average.
 An upward slope indicates a period where the rainfall is greater than the average, while a downward slope indicates a period where the rainfall is below the average.

-Willunga has experienced an extended period of below average rainfall since 1975, with the exception of wet years in 1992-93, 2000 and 2006 (Fig. 6).
+Willunga has experienced declining average annual rainfall since 1975, with the exception of a few wet years in 1979, 1992, 2000 and 2005 (Fig. 6).

-Monthly rainfall and cumulative deviation from mean monthly rainfall at Willunga in the McLaren Vale PWA

-Mt Bold has a shorter rainfall record and experiences higher rainfall due to its higher elevation and topographic influence from the Mount Lofty Ranges (Fig. 7).
-The cumulative deviation from mean monthly rainfall also has a different trend to that at Willunga, with generally above-average rainfall from 1970 until 2006.
+Figure 6.
+Annual rainfall and cumulative deviation from mean annual rainfall at Willunga in the McLaren Vale PWA Mt Bold experiences higher rainfall due to its higher elevation and topographic influence from the Mount Lofty Ranges (Fig. 7).
+This has also influenced the cumulative deviation from annual rainfall for Mt Bold, which is different to that at Willunga, with generally above-average rainfall from 1970 until 2006.
 This trend is likely to have a direct impact on unconfined aquifers which receive direct recharge from rainfall.

 Figure 7.
-Monthly rainfall and cumulative deviation from mean monthly rainfall at Mount Bold in the McLaren Vale PWA
+Annual rainfall and cumulative deviation from mean annual rainfall at Mount Bold in the McLaren Vale PWA